 Animated films are a staple of the entertainment world.
 We often take them for granted since most of us grew up on a steady diet of Disney.
 They are magical.
 This category of cinema is completely unique unto itself.
 Mutable and known to color outside the box, animation tells tales of lands on the outskirts of our imaginations with ease and credibility.

 Making an animated film is anything but easy.
 The time and patience involved is reserved for a relative few.
-Back just a few short years ago, if things went off track in production it was like having to call an emergency plumber on a Sunday – you paid a high price.
+Back just a few short years ago, if things went off track in production it was like having to call a Fayetteville towing company on a Sunday – you paid a higher price.

 With technological advances it has become less tedious, but the frame by frame continuity and quality is nonetheless not to be short cited if the point is to make a great film.
 Cinema has several premises, but first and foremost in the eyes of the audience is that they want to be entertained.
 Telling a story is just one component.
 It’s how the story is told and how engaged you can get the viewer in the telling.